Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 ```

 Let's edit the `NameListService` which is part of the starter project and rename it to `RecipesService`.
 You'll have
-to rename all occurances of the class and also rename the folder `src/client/app/shared/name-list`.
+to rename all occurrences of the class and also rename the folder `src/client/app/shared/name-list`.
 In the code for
 `home.component.ts` we'll add a new field `newRecipe: string` to hold the recipe text and the whole this should
 look like this: